 Don Davis, a medium, who lived in Kiama Downs in his later years and died in 2000, established the Australian Spiritualist Association in the early 1970’s and this was the first national attempt to unite the Spiritual/ist Fraternity in Australia.
 The then ASA was set-up with a separate Committee in each state and a National Group operating as the Governing Body.
 All seemed to be going well until some Branches eventually brought about the downfall of the whole organisation.

 As a result of the dedication and efforts of Don Davis and his supporters of which there were many, the Spiritualist Fraternity in Australia accepted a number of Principles of Faith.
 Over time a number of religious denominations were formed, each with their own interpretations, which the Australian Government recognised even if only for the purposes of the Marriage Act, and they are –

 1. 1975 – USOA United Spiritualism of Australia (started in NSW)

 2. 1983 – VSU Victorian Spiritualist Union (started in Victoria)

 3. 1995 – ICS International Council of Spiritualists (started in Victoria)

 4. 1987 – ACSCOA Associated Christian Spiritual Churches of Australia (started in Victoria)

-In 1990 a second attempt to unify the Spiritual Fraternity was established by Henry Zarth and known as the Australian Spiritual Association.
-The Association lasted 20 years and after a number of successful early years wound up after a number of Committee problems, also.
+In the 1990’s a second attempt to unify the Spiritual Fraternity was initiated by Henry Zarth and known as the Australian Spiritual Association.
+The Association lasted 20 years and after a number of very successful early years wound up also because of a number of internal Committee problems.

-Spirituality however deals specifically with a persons’ own unique understanding of beliefs, morals, codes, values, respect, etc. that have developed over a lifetime of their experience.
+Spirituality specifically advances a persons’ own unique understanding of beliefs, morals, codes, values, respect, etc. that have developed over a lifetime of their own experiences.
 It also respects and nurtures the many benefits of Natural Healing Energy and Therapies in its many forms.